-The establishment of the Austrian public services was an important initiative which represented a common goal among the different initiatives to which the federal government has agreed to.
+The establishment of the Austrian public services has been an important initiative representing a common goal among the different initiatives to which the federal government has agreed to.

 The approval of the Austrian Interoperability Framework (AIF) in January 2015 set a mutual goal to guide, promote and support the delivery of Austrian public services by fostering cross-border, cross-organisation and cross-sector interoperability.
-The framework addressed issues such as its underlying principles, the conceptual model for public services, the interoperability levels, the interoperability agreements and the interoperability governance.
+The framework addresses issues such as its underlying principles, the conceptual model for public services, the interoperability levels, the interoperability agreements and the interoperability governance.

-More specifically, the purpose of the AIF was:
+More specifically, the purpose of the AIF is:

-- to promote and support the delivery of Austrian public services by fostering cross-border, cross-organisation and cross-sector interoperability; - to guide public administrations in their work to provide Austrian public services to businesses and citizens; and - to complement and tie together the various Organisational Interoperability Frameworks (OIFs) at Austrian level.
+- To promote and support the delivery of Austrian public services by fostering cross-border, cross-organisation and cross-sector interoperability; - To guide public administrations in their work to provide Austrian public services to businesses and citizens; and - To complement and tie together the various Organisational Interoperability Frameworks (OIFs) at Austrian level.

-This non-technical document was addressed to all those involved in defining, designing and implementing Austrian public services.
+This non-technical document is addressed to all those involved in defining, designing and implementing Austrian public services.
 The AIF should be taken into account when making decisions on Austrian public services that support the implementation of Austrian policy initiatives.
-The AIF should also be considered when establishing public services that in the future may be reused as part of Austrian public services.
+It should also be considered when establishing public services that in the future may be reused as part of the Austrian public services.